Entanglement between atomic condensates in an optical lattice: effects of interaction range: Abstract

 \section{Abstract}

-We study the area-dependent entropy and two-site entanglement in the spin waves with binary interacting dipolar Bose-Einstein condensates in a 2D optical lattice.
-The two species condensates at each site behave like an ensemble of spin-half particles with the interaction to its nearest neighbors and next nearest neighbors.
-We show that the ground state of a Bose-Einstein condensate lattice with nearest-neighbor and next-nearest-neighbor interactions exhibits spin wave and can be mapped into a harmonic lattice.
-The critical behavior of the area-dependent entropy and two-site entanglement is examined in the vicinity of a quantum phase transition.
+We study the area-dependent entropy and two-site entanglement for two state Bose-Einstein condensates in a 2D optical lattice.
+We consider the case where the array of two component condensates behave like an ensemble of spin-half particles with the interaction to its nearest neighbors and next nearest neighbors.
+We show how the Hamiltonian of their Bose-Einstein condensate lattice with nearest-neighbor and next-nearest-neighbor interactions can be mapped into a harmonic lattice.
+We use this to determine the entropy and entanglement content of the lattice.